 Also of interest is that South Jordan has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in South Jordan in 2010 was $31,375, which is wealthy relative to Utah, and upper middle income relative to the rest of the US.
-This equates to an annual income of $125,500 for a family of four.
+The per capita income in South Jordan in 2010 was $33,620, which is wealthy relative to Utah and the nation.
+This equates to an annual income of $134,480 for a family of four.

-South Jordan is a somewhat ethnically-diverse city.
 The people who call South Jordan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Jordan residents report their race to be White, followed by Asian.
-Important ancestries of people in South Jordan include German, Danish, Irish, and Swedish.
+Important ancestries of people in South Jordan include German, Irish, Danish, and Swedish.

 The most common language spoken in South Jordan is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Indic languages.